tesddev/RickAndMortyApp/README.md

 - View detailed information about each character
 - Smooth UIKit integration with SwiftUI
 - Clean architecture with MVVM pattern
+- Swift Package Manager module for networking and data models
+- Comprehensive unit tests with 100% coverage for the logic layer
+- CI integration with GitHub Actions

 ## Requirements